The 6 Best Refrigerator Brands of 2026

 Whirlpool Corporation is the grand old lady of American appliance manufacturers.
 It was founded in 1911 in Benton Harbor, Michigan, where its headquarters still reside.
 In the more than 100 years since then, it has absorbed dozens of other brands, including mainstays in the refrigerator market, such as KitchenAid and Maytag.
 Its repair network is highly robust, and in most parts of the US, you won't need to worry too much about not having access to an authorized service provider.

 Check out the KitchenAid KRSC703HPS if you're shopping for a side-by-side unit and have room for a 36-inch fridge.
-As a counter-depth side-by-side, storage capacity isn't a strong point, with a narrow and shallow fridge compartment that really restricts just how much you can fit inside: bigger families need not apply.
-If you don't need the space, there's much to like here.
-This upper mid-range model features an inverter-controlled compressor and separate evaporators in the fridge and freezer compartments for more precise humidity regulation.
-The latter helps to maintain a high humidity level in the fridge cabinet and crisper drawers, meaning that delicate produce should remain crisp and fresh for upwards of a week.
+This upper mid-range model features an inverter-controlled compressor and separate evaporators in the fridge and freezer compartments for more precise humidity regulation, helping keep produce crisp and fresh for upwards of a week.
 Temperatures are also highly uniform throughout the fridge and freezer compartments.
 There are also niceties like a removable wine rack for chilling your favorite varietals.
 Its ice maker is built into the freezer door, freeing up some space along the top of the cabinet.
+However, as a counter-depth side-by-side, storage capacity isn't a strong point, with a narrow and shallow fridge compartment: bigger families need not apply.

 Recent Updates